About arc42

 WebApp

-Client-facing application that provides the graphical user interface and communicates with backend services.
+Client-facing application that provides the graphical user interface and communicates with backend services via Nginx.

 Users Service

-Backend service responsible for user registration and user-related data management, exposing a REST API.
+Backend service responsible for user registration, authentication, match history, clan management, and user-related data, exposing a REST API.

 GameY Engine